moulyagn/ResQAI/README.md

 ## 🏆 Hackathon

-*Built during the Hackathon conducted at CMRIT, Mandya, by RankBook Learning & Software Solutions Private Limited, focused on Full Stack Development with AI / Cyber Security.*
+Built during the Hackathon conducted at CMRIT, Mandya, by RankBook Learning & Software Solutions Private Limited, focused on Full Stack Development with AI